Herd's Eye View: Improving Game AI Agent Learning with Collaborative Perception: Related Works

 \subsection{Birds Eye View Semantic Segmentation}

 In autonomous vehicle research, the bird's-eye view semantic segmentation task involves predicting pixel-level semantic labels for a top-down ego-centric view of an environment.
 Segmentation classes are typically dedicated to vehicles, driveable areas, and obstacles.
 In prior BEV research, a significant point of distinction lies in the method used for transforming 2D perspective-view features into 3D space or directly onto the BEV plane.
 Many previous works have leveraged explicit geometric reasoning in their perspective transformation \cite{ReiherLampe2020Cam2BEV, philion2020lift, fiery2021}.
 An approach that has recently gained popularity is the Cross-View Transformer (CVT) \cite{zhou2022cross} model, which implicitly models scene geometry.
 The CVT model leverages a camera-aware cross-view attention mechanism to implicitly learn a mapping from individual camera views to a canonical map-view representation for map-view semantic segmentation.
 The model consists of a convolutional image encoder for each view and cross-view transformer layers for inferring the segmentation in a simple, easily parallelizable, and real-time manner.
-BEVFormer \cite{li2022bevformer} uses a similar cross-attention model to extract spatial and temporal BEV information.
+BEVFormer \cite{li2022bevformer} uses a similar cross-attention model to extract spatiotemporal BEV information.
+BEVSegFormer \cite{peng2022bevsegformer} uses a deformable transformer-based encoder.
+There are many publications in this research area using similar architectures of transformers to shift perspective view(s) to BEV, \citeauthor{Ma2022VisionCentricBP} provides a recent review of these architectures.